Computation of the Distance-based Bound on Strong Structural Controllability in Networks: Abstract

 \section{Abstract}

-A network of agents with linear dynamics is strong structurally controllable if agents can be maneuvered from any initial state to any final state independently of the coupling strengths between agents.
-If a network is not strong structurally controllable with a given set of input nodes (leaders), then the dimension of strong structurally controllable subspace quantifies the extent to which a network can be controlled by the same inputs.
-Computing this dimension exactly is computationally challenging.
-In this paper, we study the problem of computing a sharp lower bound on the dimension of strong structurally controllable subspace in networks with Laplacian dynamics.
-The bound is based on a sequence of vectors containing distances between leaders and the remaining nodes in the underlying network graph.
-Such vectors are referred to as the distance-to-leader vectors.
-We provide a polynomial time algorithm to compute a particular sequence of distance-to-leader vectors with a fixed set of leaders, which directly provides a lower bound on the dimension of strong structurally controllable subspace.
-We also present a linearithmic approximation algorithm to compute such a sequence, which provides near optimal solutions in practice.
-Using these results, we also explore connections between graph-theoretic properties and length of longest such sequences in path and cycle graphs.
-Finally, we numerically evaluate and compare our bound with other bounds in the literature on various networks.
+In this paper, we study the problem of computing a tight lower bound on the dimension of the strong structurally controllable subspace (SSCS) in networks with Laplacian dynamics.
+The bound is based on a sequence of vectors containing the distances between leaders (nodes with external inputs) and followers (remaining nodes) in the underlying network graph.
+Such vectors are referred to as the distance-to-leaders vectors. {We give exact and approximate algorithms to compute the longest sequences of distance-to-leaders vectors, which directly provide distance-based bounds on the dimension of SSCS.
+The distance-based bound is known to outperform the other known bounds (for instance, based on zero-forcing sets), especially when the network is partially strong structurally controllable.
+Using these results, we discuss an application of the distance-based bound in solving the leader selection problem for strong structural controllability.
+Further, we characterize strong structural controllability in path and cycle graphs with a given set of leader nodes using sequences of distance-to-leaders vectors.
+Finally, we numerically evaluate our results on various graphs.}